 My life partner is Sutara.
 We hang out, adventure through the joys and travails of daily life together.
 She has worked with young children, has trained in psychotherapy, and is doing further training in Play Therapy.
 She shares my interest in psychotherapy, social justice, and spirituality.
 As we raised the children together, we are now discovering grandparenting - what a great journey.
 We like geographical journeys as well, and delight in travelling to new lands and cultures.
 The photo above is take on a trip to the Carpathian mountains, in Romania, after I did some Gestalt teaching in Bucharest.

-Dhyanesh recently returned from Canada, where he was seeking his fortunes on the oilfields.
-He is now engaged in University studies, in paramedics.
+Dhyanesh travelled to Canada, where he was seeking his fortunes on the oilfields.
+He is now completing studies in paramedicine.

 Then there are my step daughters, Azzmin and Zeeanna.
-Azzie is 29, Zee is 27.
+Azzie is 31, Zee is 29.
 Both are highly creative.
-Azzmin has two children - Jimmy and Theo, with her partner Chris.
+Azzmin has two children - Jimmy and Theo,.
 She has a great sense of fashion, design, creates beautiful things, whatever she sets her mind to.
+She currently runs a creative florist business in Bangalow Braer.
 Zee has a quirky sense of humour and strong ideas about what she wants; she is fantastic at crafts and has amazing attention to detail.
 She is interested in the complexity of life, politics and philosophy.
-Whatever she finally focuses on for a career, she will do in depth.
+She works in the field of horticulture, and her partner Mac is a farmer.

 You can see some family photos here.